 After acquiring knowledge and learning theories, Officers graduate from NNPTC and move on to the Navy Nuclear Power Training Unit (NNPTU).

 Just down the street from NNPTC, NNPTU is a large training command that is accompanied by two old, decommissioned nuclear submarines.

 The reactors and engineering plants on these submarines are used to give the Officers practical experience and skills to take with them to the fleet.

 NNPTU training, often called “Prototype”, can last six to eight months.
 The Officers are sorted into crews and perform shift work.
-Twelve hours a day, seven days in row, then two days off.
+Twelve hours a day, seven days in a row, then two days off.

-After these two days off, they take on a new 12 hour shift, and repeat.
+After these two days off, they take on a new 12-hour shift and repeat.
 Every three shifts, they get four days off before starting all over again.

 At the beginning of Prototype, Officers are given a massive notebook with thousands of tasks they are required to complete.

 These tasks range from locating equipment in the engine room, displaying levels of knowledge on various subjects, or performing tasks in the engineering plant or reactor control room.

 Upon getting a signature for every single one of these thousands of tasks, the Officers have three hurdles they still have to cross.

 First, they have to pass an 8 hour, comprehensive exam with a 92% score or higher.